openedx/edx-documentation/en_us/students/source/SFD_enrolling.rst

   entirely and get a refund of your course purchase, as long as you have not been in a course session for more than 14 days.

-  .. note:: For Professional Certificate courses only, you must not have been in
+  .. note:: For Professional Education courses only, you must not have been in
      a course session for more than 2 days, to be able to unenroll.

   If the refund eligibility period has passed (meaning that you will not